A tightness criterion for random fields, with application to the Ising model: Application to the critical Ising model

 \section{Application to the critical Ising model}

 In this section, we apply the tightness criterion presented in Theorem~\ref{t:tight} to the magnetization field of the two-dimensional Ising model at the critical temperature.
-We first introduce some basic notions related to the FK percolation model \cite{fk} and its relation to the Ising model via the Edwards-Sokal coupling \cite{es}.
+We will use extensively some basic notions related to the FK percolation model \cite{fk} and its relation to the Ising model via the Edwards-Sokal coupling \cite{es}.